-State Records has a network of six regional repositories across NSW; based in Armidale, Broken Hill, Newcastle (2), Wollongong and Wagga Wagga.
+State Records has a network of seven Regional Archives Centres across NSW; based in Armidale, Broken Hill, Newcastle (2), Wingecarribee, Wollongong and Wagga Wagga.

 Why do we have a network?

 The network gives context to regional State archives by keeping them within the communities where they were created and gives those communities ready access to their archives.

 What is a Regional Archives Centre?